frankdean/trip-web-client/README.md

 [Protractor Browser Support page](http://www.protractortest.org/#/browser-support) for the latest information.

+1. Cannot upgrade to socket.io version 3.x as Karma unit tests fail to connect to the browser.
+See [GitHub issue 3569][github-issue-3569]

+[github-issue-3569]: https://github.com/karma-runner/karma/issues/3569 "Having socket.io-client v3 installed does not complete karma test runs due to dependency issue"

 1. Safari tests are unreliable - WaitForAngular doesn't work, so the workaround is to keep adding delays at various points where the tests fail.